RyanSy/recordshowmania/README.md

 It is ranked as the #1 search result on Google for "record shows" or "record shows near me."

-Here are some key numbers (with no paid advertising at all):
+Here are some key numbers (with no paid ads, strictly word of mouth referrals):

 * 18,684 active users for the 2024 calendar year according to Google Analytics
 * 439 registered users to date
 * 1,856 shows have been advertised since 2019
+* Google Lighthouse SEO score: 100/100